 7. Kakum National Park Canopy Walkway, Ghana

 Crossing this canopy walkway can be scary for three reasons – height, length, and width.
 It’s over 160 feet high, and the 7 hanging bridges in all make up a length that exceeds a thousand feet.
 While the narrow nature of the walking area of the bridge can also increase anxiety levels.
-Spectacular views of the park do mean though, that many will think crossing the bridge will have proven to have been worthwhile.
+Spectacular views of the park do mean though, that many will think to cross the bridge will have proven to have been worthwhile.

 6. Carrick-a-Rede Rope Bridge, Northern Ireland

 No maintenance issues with this rope bridge, but height is a different matter.
-Nearly a hundred feet above the rocks below, the Carrick-a-Rede bridge is used, mostly by tourists, to go back and forth from the mainland to the miniscule island of Carrick-a-Rede.
+Nearly a hundred feet above the rocks below, the Carrick-a-Rede bridge is used, mostly by tourists, to go back and forth from the mainland to the minuscule island of Carrick-a-Rede.

 5. Trift Bridge, Switzerland

 This is one bridge, where it could be said that the great views make the nervous walk across worth it.
 Some 330 feet below this bridge is Triftsee Lake, while the bridge is also surrounded by the stunning scenery of the Swiss Alps.

 Similarly to the Trift Bridge, the Taman Negara Bridge offers terrific views.
 However, it is over 500 metres in length, and enjoying the views of being above the trees may not be enough compensation for those treading on eggshells all the way across!

 A bridge that will seem like an eternity to get across if you’re scared of heights.
 But it is safer than it looks, and donkeys and cows travel across it along with humans.

 With holes at regular intervals this isn’t a bridge that inspires confidence, and while crossing it you can see the Kotmale River flowing by in the gaps in the wood.
 That said, this bridge would be even scarier to walk across if height were a bigger issue.